Arize-ai/phoenix/app/README.md

 ## Test

-The Phoenix app is statically analyzed for type safety via `typescript`, statically analyzed for best practices via [eslint](https://eslint.org/), and the formatting is enforced bia the `prettier` code formatter.
+The Phoenix app is statically analyzed for type safety via `typescript`, statically analyzed for best practices via [eslint](https://eslint.org/), and the formatting is enforced via the `prettier` code formatter.
 In addition to static type checking, the app also leverages [jest](https://jestjs.io/) as a unit testing framework.
 The following `npm` commands correspond to the above safeguards.

 ```shell
 npm run typecheck